CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * **select** the preferred computing environment (based on your needs) and click on **Launch Desktop**

+The system will create a secure connection to your private computing enviroment.
+The process is completely automated and might take **up to 30 minutes**.

 In SD Dekstop (Open Beta) you can choose between **four different Desktops **: